Seagate/cortx-ha/Quick-Start-Guide.rst

  - **$ getenforce** (It must show **Disabled**)

-3. Ensure the following:

- - The **/etc/hosts** file is reflected accurately.

- - DNS is updated to resolve host names.

-4. Add eth0 IP address of both nodes in the **/etc/hosts** file by running the following command.
+3. Add eth0 IP address of both nodes in the **/etc/hosts** file by running the following command.
+Ensure that **/etc/hosts** file is reflected properly by running the following command.

  - **$ cat /etc/hosts**

+ Also, ensure that DNS is updated to resolve host names.

-5. Install the required software by running the following command.
+4. Install the required software by running the following command.

  - **$ yum -y install corosync pacemaker pcs**

-6. Configure Pacemaker, Corosync, and, Pcsd by running the following commands.
+5. Configure Pacemaker, Corosync, and, Pcsd by running the following commands.

  - **$ systemctl enable pcsd**